-Any changes, amendments, corrections, or additions to this AOFA, shall be in writing and shall be executed and approved by the Project Officers (or their designees) listed in Section 11, unless the modifications expand the Statement of Work or budget, which will require the office of the officials (or their designees) who executed and approved this AOFA and shall become effective upon signature of all parties in the same manner as this AOFA.
-Under certain circumstances, this AOFA can also be extended by mutual agreement of all parties and recorded in writing.
+Any changes, amendments, corrections, or additions to this AOFA, shall be in writing and shall be executed and approved by the Project Officers (or their designees) listed in Section 11.
+However, any modifications expanding the Statement of Work or budget will require execution by the office of the officials (or their designees) who executed and approved this AOFA.
+This AOFA can also be extended by mutual agreement of all parties and recorded in writing.